altran/Whydah-UserAdminWebApp/README.md

 ========================

 Administration UI for Whydah Users and their mapping to Roles, Applications and Organizations.
-Requires UserIdentityBackend, and if authorization is turned on; SSOLoginService and SecurityTokenService.
+Requires UserAdminService, and if authorization is turned on; SSOLoginService and SecurityTokenService.
 In order to use the Administration UI the User requires a UserAdmin-role defined in UserIdentityBackend.